it-tinyangel/JS-basics-computing-factorial-of-number/README.md

 # Module 2.
 JS Programming Basics.
 Lesson 3.
 Task 1.
+The "for" loop using
 # Finding factorial of a number

 Program for computing the factorial of a number.